prateekjoshi2013/jobdoor-serverless-backend/readme.md

 [19] ./src/lambda/http/editJobPost.ts 819 bytes {5} [built]
     + 5 hidden modules
 Serverless: Fetch dependency graph from /home/prateek/Dev/jobdoor/package.json
-Serverless: INFO: Runtime dependency 'aws-sdk' found in devDependencies.
+Serverless: INFO: Runtime dependency ‘aws-sdk’ found in devDependencies.
 It has been excluded automatically.
-Serverless: INFO: Runtime dependency 'aws-sdk' found in devDependencies.
+Serverless: INFO: Runtime dependency ‘aws-sdk’ found in devDependencies.
 It has been excluded automatically.
-Serverless: INFO: Runtime dependency 'aws-sdk' found in devDependencies.
+Serverless: INFO: Runtime dependency ‘aws-sdk’ found in devDependencies.
 It has been excluded automatically.
-Serverless: INFO: Runtime dependency 'aws-sdk' found in devDependencies.
+Serverless: INFO: Runtime dependency ‘aws-sdk’ found in devDependencies.
 It has been excluded automatically.
-Serverless: INFO: Runtime dependency 'aws-sdk' found in devDependencies.
+Serverless: INFO: Runtime dependency ‘aws-sdk’ found in devDependencies.
 It has been excluded automatically.
-Serverless: INFO: Runtime dependency 'aws-sdk' found in devDependencies.
+Serverless: INFO: Runtime dependency ‘aws-sdk’ found in devDependencies.
 It has been excluded automatically.
-Serverless: INFO: Runtime dependency 'aws-sdk' found in devDependencies.
+Serverless: INFO: Runtime dependency ‘aws-sdk’ found in devDependencies.
 It has been excluded automatically.
-Serverless: INFO: Runtime dependency 'aws-sdk' found in devDependencies.
+Serverless: INFO: Runtime dependency ‘aws-sdk’ found in devDependencies.
 It has been excluded automatically.
-Serverless: INFO: Runtime dependency 'aws-sdk' found in devDependencies.
+Serverless: INFO: Runtime dependency ‘aws-sdk’ found in devDependencies.
 It has been excluded automatically.
-Serverless: INFO: Runtime dependency 'aws-sdk' found in devDependencies.
+Serverless: INFO: Runtime dependency ‘aws-sdk’ found in devDependencies.
 It has been excluded automatically.
 Serverless: Package lock found - Using locked versions
 Serverless: Packing external modules: jsonwebtoken@^8.5.1, source-map-support@^0.5.10, middy@^0.36.0, uuid@^8.1.0, aws-xray-sdk@^3.0.1
 Serverless: Package took [5956 ms]
-Serverless: INFO: Runtime dependency 'aws-sdk' found in devDependencies.
+Serverless: INFO: Runtime dependency ‘aws-sdk’ found in devDependencies.
 It has been excluded automatically.
-Serverless: INFO: Runtime dependency 'aws-sdk' found in devDependencies.
+Serverless: INFO: Runtime dependency ‘aws-sdk’ found in devDependencies.
 It has been excluded automatically.
-Serverless: INFO: Runtime dependency 'aws-sdk' found in devDependencies.
+Serverless: INFO: Runtime dependency ‘aws-sdk’ found in devDependencies.
 It has been excluded automatically.
-Serverless: INFO: Runtime dependency 'aws-sdk' found in devDependencies.
+Serverless: INFO: Runtime dependency ‘aws-sdk’ found in devDependencies.
 It has been excluded automatically.
-Serverless: INFO: Runtime dependency 'aws-sdk' found in devDependencies.
+Serverless: INFO: Runtime dependency ‘aws-sdk’ found in devDependencies.
 It has been excluded automatically.
-Serverless: INFO: Runtime dependency 'aws-sdk' found in devDependencies.
+Serverless: INFO: Runtime dependency ‘aws-sdk’ found in devDependencies.
 It has been excluded automatically.
-Serverless: INFO: Runtime dependency 'aws-sdk' found in devDependencies.
+Serverless: INFO: Runtime dependency ‘aws-sdk’ found in devDependencies.
 It has been excluded automatically.
-Serverless: INFO: Runtime dependency 'aws-sdk' found in devDependencies.
+Serverless: INFO: Runtime dependency ‘aws-sdk’ found in devDependencies.
 It has been excluded automatically.
-Serverless: INFO: Runtime dependency 'aws-sdk' found in devDependencies.
+Serverless: INFO: Runtime dependency ‘aws-sdk’ found in devDependencies.
 It has been excluded automatically.
-Serverless: INFO: Runtime dependency 'aws-sdk' found in devDependencies.
+Serverless: INFO: Runtime dependency ‘aws-sdk’ found in devDependencies.
 It has been excluded automatically.
 Serverless: Copy modules: /home/prateek/Dev/jobdoor/.webpack/service [454 ms]
 Serverless: Prune: /home/prateek/Dev/jobdoor/.webpack/service [2120 ms]
 Serverless: Run scripts: /home/prateek/Dev/jobdoor/.webpack/service [1 ms]
 Serverless: Zip service: /home/prateek/Dev/jobdoor/.webpack/service [2359 ms]
-Serverless: Packaging service...
+Serverless: Packaging service…
 Serverless: Remove /home/prateek/Dev/jobdoor/.webpack
-Serverless: Tracing DISABLED for function "jobdoor-dev-Auth"
+Serverless: Tracing DISABLED for function “jobdoor-dev-Auth”
-Serverless: Tracing DISABLED for function "jobdoor-dev-GetJobPosts"
+Serverless: Tracing DISABLED for function “jobdoor-dev-GetJobPosts”
-Serverless: Tracing DISABLED for function "jobdoor-dev-CreateUser"
+Serverless: Tracing DISABLED for function “jobdoor-dev-CreateUser”
-Serverless: Tracing DISABLED for function "jobdoor-dev-GetUser"
+Serverless: Tracing DISABLED for function “jobdoor-dev-GetUser”
-Serverless: Tracing DISABLED for function "jobdoor-dev-CreateJobPost"
+Serverless: Tracing DISABLED for function “jobdoor-dev-CreateJobPost”
-Serverless: Tracing DISABLED for function "jobdoor-dev-GetJobPost"
+Serverless: Tracing DISABLED for function “jobdoor-dev-GetJobPost”
-Serverless: Tracing DISABLED for function "jobdoor-dev-DeleteJobPost"
+Serverless: Tracing DISABLED for function “jobdoor-dev-DeleteJobPost”
-Serverless: Tracing DISABLED for function "jobdoor-dev-GetCandidates"
+Serverless: Tracing DISABLED for function “jobdoor-dev-GetCandidates”
-Serverless: Tracing DISABLED for function "jobdoor-dev-GetImageUploadUrl"
+Serverless: Tracing DISABLED for function “jobdoor-dev-GetImageUploadUrl”
-Serverless: Tracing DISABLED for function "jobdoor-dev-ApplyForJob"
+Serverless: Tracing DISABLED for function “jobdoor-dev-ApplyForJob”
-Serverless: Tracing DISABLED for function "jobdoor-dev-EditJobPost"
+Serverless: Tracing DISABLED for function “jobdoor-dev-EditJobPost”
-Serverless: Uploading CloudFormation file to S3...
+Serverless: Uploading CloudFormation file to S3…
-Serverless: Uploading artifacts...
+Serverless: Uploading artifacts…
-Serverless: Uploading service jobdoor.zip file to S3 (2.05 MB)...
+Serverless: Uploading service jobdoor.zip file to S3 (2.05 MB)…
-Serverless: Validating template...
+Serverless: Validating template…
-Serverless: Updating Stack...
+Serverless: Updating Stack…
-Serverless: Checking Stack update progress...
-CloudFormation - UPDATE_IN_PROGRESS - AWS::CloudFormation::Stack - jobdoor-dev
+Serverless: Checking Stack update progress… CloudFormation - UPDATE_IN_PROGRESS - AWS::CloudFormation::Stack - jobdoor-dev
 CloudFormation - UPDATE_IN_PROGRESS - AWS::Lambda::Function - CreateUserLambdaFunction
 CloudFormation - UPDATE_IN_PROGRESS - AWS::Lambda::Function - ApplyForJobLambdaFunction